-Table C3 - Eligible guarantors/protection providers
+Table C3 - Range of eligible guarantors / protection providers

-Guarantors/protection providers that are eligible for credit risk mitigation 1 Sovereign entities, PSEs, banks and securities firms with a lower risk weight than that of the counterparty 2 Other entities with an external rating grade of 2 or better.
-This would include credit protection provided by parent, subsidiary and affiliate companies when they have a lower risk weight than the obligor
+Guarantors /protection providers that are eligible for credit risk mitigation 1 Sovereign entities, central banks, PSEs, banks, MDBs, and securities firms with a lower risk weight than that of the counterparty 2 Other entities with an external rating grade of 2 or better.
+This would include credit protection provided by parent, subsidiary and affiliate companies when they have a lower risk weight than the obligor.